Emaasit/rmongodb/README.md

 rmongodb
 ========

-This is a repository for my rmongodb
+This is a repository for my rmongodb code